 But Leah’s story doesn’t have to be the example for girls who want to escape FGM.
 Girls shouldn’t have to run away and live in the forest or on the streets to avoid the practice.
 Instead, girls should be able to go to churches, schools and other safe places in order to find refuge.

-And that is exactly the kind of work Lumut Kinship Home wants to do.
-They are already taking girls into the Home who have ran away to protect themselves from FGM, but there are so many more girls who still need a place of refuge.
+And that's exactly the kind of work the Lumut Kinship Project wants to do.
+They're already welcoming girls into the home who've ran away to protect themselves from FGM, but there are so many more girls who still need a place of refuge.

-Lumut Kinship Home doesn’t have the resources to take care of all the girls who need safety from the practice of FGM.
-They need more resources like food, medicine and clean water in order to take care of girls while they get back on their feet or find extended family to protect them.
+The Lumut Kinship Project doesn’t have the resources to take care of all the girls who need safety from the practice of FGM.
+They need more resources like food, medicine, and clean water in order to take care of girls while they get back on their feet or find extended family to protect them.

-Will you join Lumut Kinship Home in their work to end FGM by giving $50 a month?
+Will you join the Lumut Kinship Project in their fight to end FGM by supporting them with $50 a month?